Lagain/server-checker/README.md

 # server-checker

-This is meant to be a tool for checking the status and health of a server!
+This is a tool that checks a list of websites to see if they are down.